TBD54566975/technical-proposals/tp018/README.md

    By decoupling `encryption` from `authorization`, we leave the door open for the ability for data re-encryption when the DWN owner changes/rolls the encryption asymmetric key published, _without_ needing to temper with `authorization` at all.
 Granted this will still require additional DWN features/methods.

    However, in the case when the symmetric key needs to be changed/rolled, `authorization` will need to be regenerated because it contains `descriptorCid` which in turn contains the `dataCid` which is dependent on the encrypted data itself.

-## Open Questions

-1. Is it okay that the signaling of whether the data is encrypted or not is implicit (by the existence of the `encryption` property)?.
-A negative here without an explicit `encrypted` property is that there is no quick way to tell in a `RecordsQuery` result if a message of a piece of encrypted data is missing `encryption` if `encryption` is stripped from the message.

-1. Should we inherited the abbreviated naming style from JWE for properties like `enc` instead of the `algorithm` property?

-1. What is the exact `algorithm` value for ECIES using SECP256K1 curve?
-I invented the string currently based on what is declared in the [JOSE registry](https://www.iana.org/assignments/jose/jose.xhtml).